Transition Year applications now open for Engineering Your Future

 The Engineering Your Future programme will take place throughout the country

 Applications are now open for Engineering Your Future (EYF), a week-long, hands-on programme designed to give Transition Year students a meaningful, practical insight into engineering at third level and as a career.

-The annual Transition Year programme is supported by Engineers Ireland’s STEPS programme – funded by the SFI Discover Programme – and hosted by a number of third-level institutes throughout Ireland including: Cork IT, UCC, IT Carlow, Waterford Institute of Technology, IT Tralee, IT Tallaght, IT Blanchardstown, Maynooth University, GMIT, UCD, DCU and Dublin Institute of Technology.
+The annual Transition Year programme is supported by Engineers Ireland’s STEPS programme – funded under Science Foundation Ireland’s Discover Programme Call – and hosted by a number of third-level institutes throughout Ireland including: Maynooth University; University College Dublin, Dublin Institute of Technology; Institute of Technology Tallaght; Institute of Technology Carlow; Cork Institute of Technology; Waterford Institute of Technology; and Galway-Mayo Institute of Technology.

 The programme is designed to introduce Transition Year students to the exciting and diverse world of engineering, and to help them gain an in-depth understanding of the diversity of engineering at third level and in industry.
 During the programme, students will attend interactive talks and presentations; get hands-on experience with group-based activities; visit local industry and meet engineers at various stages in their careers.

 ‘Without the input of engineers, many great ideas would remain fixed in the imagination and never become a reality’

 “Engineers are involved in so many exciting and essential roles – they build cities, design medical devices, create entertainment products, maintain communications networks, and much, much more,” said Caroline Spillane, Engineers Ireland director general.
 “Without the input of engineers, many great ideas would remain fixed in the imagination and never become a reality.
 I would urge Transition Year students to apply for a place on the EYF programme and learn how they can push the boundaries of innovation with further study and a career in engineering.”